-Figure 13.24 Ezakheni WTP Supply System layout (NGI 2014; Umgeni Water 2019).
+Figure 13.25 Ezakheni WTP Supply System layout (NGI 2014; Umgeni Water 2019).

-Figure 13.25 Ezakheni WTP Supply System schematic.
+Figure 13.26 Ezakheni WTP Supply System schematic.

 Raw water is pumped from the raw water pump station (Table 13.20) at the uThukela River Weir via a 1.35 km long, 600 mm diameter steel rising main and a 1.26 km long, 400 mm diameter steel rising main (Table 13.21) to the Ezakheni WTP.
-The raw water pump station can house 6 pumps (3 APE turbine and 3 Flygt submersible pumps), although some pumps have been out of commission at any given time.
-UW is currently using 2 APE pumps and 1 Flygt pump) which provides approximately 42 Ml/day27.
+The raw water pump station can house 6 pumps (6 new APE turbine pumps were fitted in 2020).
+Three Flygt submersible pumps were decommissioned.
+UW is currently using three APE pumps to provide approximately 42 M l /day30.
 The Ezakheni WTP is located on the northern bank of the uThukela River at an elevation of 930 mASL (DWAF 1998: 50).
-UW is in the process of purchasing and installing new raw water pumps (APE turbine pumps), which could provide up to a maximum of 66 Ml/day.
+The APE turbine pumps could provide up to a maximum of 66 M l /day, significantly more than the plant can process.
 A number of other facets of the plant would also have to be upgraded in the near future in order for UW to fully make use of the extra raw water.
+The dosing facility for chlorine and polyelectrolyte has been upgraded.